python/cpython/Doc/reference/compound_stmts.rst

 The :keyword:`except` clause(s) specify one or more exception handlers.
 When no exception occurs in the :keyword:`try` clause, no exception handler is executed.
-When an exception occurs in the :keyword:`try` suite, a search for an exception handler is started.
+When an exception occurs in the :keyword:`!try` suite, a search for an exception handler is started.
 This search inspects the except clauses in turn until one is found that matches the exception.
 An expression-less except clause, if present, must be last; it matches any exception.
 For an except clause with an